Dhannnu8300/Healthcare-Analysis_/README.md

 - In this project I used Excel, Power BI, Tableau, and MySQL for data extraction, cleaning, visualization, and trend analysis.
 -
 ## Recommendations :
+- Improving data quality
+- Boosting outpatient services
-Improving data quality, boosting outpatient services, and monitoring financial performance using detailed metrics
+- Monitoring financial performance using detailed metrics